This is the fifth in a 5-part series of articles which undergird all of the content we publish on hesed.com.

 You may go, you may pray, you may provide financial support, you may provide logistical support – however you contribute, it is our conviction that all believers should be part of a team seeking to reach the unreached. #worldmissions

-As you consider how you can be part of a team devoted to reaching the unreached, we suggest you begin by exploring the eight “worlds” we have identified (the Islamic World, the Buddhist World, the Hindu World, the Sikh World, the Jewish World, the Animistic World, the Western World, and the Digital World).
+As you consider how you can be part of a team devoted to reaching the unreached, we suggest you begin by exploring the ten “worlds” we have identified (the Islamic World, the Buddhist World, the Hindu World, the Sikh World, the Jewish World, the Animistic World, the Catholic and Orthodox World, the Bahá’i World, the Western World, and the Digital World).
 As you read about the content and news from our contributors about these “worlds,” we suggest that you follow these next steps (individually and in concert with other believers in your local community):

 - Pray for God’s work.
 Pray that God would send laborers (plural, i.e. teams) into specific areas where unreached people groups are located.
 Pray that these teams would find people of peace and that communities of Christ-followers would be formed in the midst of unreached people groups.

 - Learn about existing teams and teams that are just forming to reach the unreached.

 - Begin to ask God to lead you to an existing team or be involved in forming a new team that is planting or will plant the church among unreached people groups.

 - Begin to build relationships with team leaders and members.
 Ask them how you can serve and support them in their work to make known the love of God and the message of salvation in Jesus to those who have no hope.